Policy & Issues

 Several assessments after Winter Storm Uri confirmed that a lack of coordinated communications among all stakeholders had an enormous impact on the ability to produce and move natural gas.
 In particular, many oil and natural gas field operations were specifically prohibited from applying for “critical load” designation with ERCOT which would provide important information during an emergency situation and potentially avoid having power cut to the most critical assets.
 As a result, these operations lost power during load shedding events, or “rolling blackouts”, shutting down producing wells and associated infrastructure.

 Improvements in communications have been made among all stakeholders since Winter Storm Uri to better prepare the natural gas supply chain for the winter season in Texas.
-The oil and natural gas industry is working closely with state regulators to implement Senate Bill 3, which wisely calls for more clarity in the “critical load” designation process, mapping of natural gas facilities that are directly tied to power generation and weatherizing those facilities.
+The oil and natural gas industry worked closely with state regulators to implement Senate Bill 3, which created clarity in the “critical load” designation process, mapping of natural gas facilities that are directly tied to power generation and weatherizing those facilities.
 Texas’ vast supply of natural gas in storage also plays an important role to help power generators better prepare for emergency weather events.
 Firm supply, storage and transportation contracts in place ahead of storms should balance any production declines associated with extreme cold weather events.

 Texas Establishes First of Its Kind Designation of Natural Gas Facilities for Energy Emergencies